simpledotorg/hearts360/README.md

 This guide explains the how the definitions for the [HEARTS360 dashboard](hearts360.org) are calculated using example table structures and working queries based on those tables.

-The queries provided in this document are based on the table structers provided and can be easily adapted to conform to your own database structure.

 ## Patient Categorization

 ![Patient categories](patient-categorization.png)